Song Jinghua: 1996 murder

 Song was born in 1979 in Inner Mongolia, and lived with his father and older brother.
 Little is known about Song's early years, but it can be assumed that his brother played a role in his future criminality, because in 1996 Song along with his brother agreed to rob and kill a taxi driver that had failed to pay the pair protection money just outside Gongti.

-The day after the crime took place, both Song and his brother were arrested with no explanation, but Song noticed his brother's ex girlfriend testifying on part of the prosecution as a witness at trial, making him believe she turned them in.
-His brother was sentenced to death and subsequently executed months later, while Song then 17-years-old, was given an eight year prison term.
+The day after the crime took place, both Song and his brother were arrested with no explanation, but Song noticed his brother's ex-girlfriend testifying on part of the prosecution as a witness at trial, making him believe she turned them in.
+His brother was sentenced to death and subsequently executed months later, while Song then 17-years-old, was given an eight-year prison term.
 After six years, Song was granted early release in 2002, and was released.

 Murders (2005–2007)

 Upon his release, Song had formed a mental agreement to exact revenge on his brother's ex, but could not locate her.
 Who he did locate was Yan Jinguang, who would later assist him in the murders.
 His murder spree began in 2005.
 Later, according to his own word, he killed women that shared a similarity with the ex, luring them in his car where he and Yan would strangle and steal money from the women.
 To help with the murders, the pair rented a living center in the Pinggu District to dismember the bodies.
 The victims ranged in age of 16 and 28.

 In 2007, Song killed his neighbor, upon fearing she was on to them after spotting allegedly him concealing a human head.
 At the crime scene, Song left a cigarette, ultimately leading to his arrest.
 According to himself, he left it there intentionally because he knew he was not going to stop.
-In his confession, he explained the whole story, claiming that the women whom he slain were the result of his anger towards his brother’s ex.
-Yan to was soon arrested, and after their convictions, they were both given corresponding execution dates.
-On May 27, 2011 both were executed.
+In his confession, he explained the whole story, claiming that the women whom he slain were the result of his anger towards his brother's ex.
+Yan too was soon arrested, and after their convictions, they were both given corresponding execution dates.
+On May 27, 2011, both were executed.